 Design: Live Projects

 This design module is based in the studios and is all about working to set parameters.
 Students choose and respond to live competitions and briefs.
 There are opportunities for students to collaborate during this module.
 Research, drawing and design skills are developed in a professional context and, as part of some projects, concepts and presentation methods may be reviewed by external partners.
 I.e. Sainsbury’s Homeware design team and The Goldsmith’s Company.

-Contextual and Cultural Studies develops your knowledge of Design Crafts’ range of contexts and practices, contemporary and historical.
+Design Cultures 2 develops your knowledge of a range of contexts and practices, contemporary and historical.
 You begin to place your own practice within the field and write a short essay based on a topic that you select from a list of options.
 You develop skills in research, critical analysis, speaking and writing about your ideas.

 Professional Practice guides you through organising and setting up an exhibition, event or placement, writing your CV and artist's statement as you begin to build your own professional portfolio.
 Visiting speakers introduce you to their own personal practice and the practical skills you need to succeed in Design Crafts.
 You will develop professional skills in verbal and visual communication and prepare a PowerPoint presentation of your own work.
 There is an opportunity to engage in #DMUglobal (an international experience) as part of this module.